R-adi/snippetvault/README.md

 ---

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the  [MIT License](LICENSE.md) file for details.

 ---

 ## Support
 For any issues or feature requests, please create an issue in the GitHub repository or contact the project maintainer.

+If Liked please give Rating &#11088;